expothecary/geo_sql/README.md

 This library came into being to scratch the author's itch for a GIS library that isn't constrainted by legacy commitments, can be used with other databases such as SQLite, and which provides high-level features such as easy generation of Mapbox vector tiles.
-The path there can be traced through the `geo-postgix` codebase, however, and that deserves acknowledgement and gratitude.
+The path there can be traced through the `geo-postgis` codebase, however, and that deserves acknowledgement and gratitude.